Program Entry: Fall, Spring, Summer

 The skills required for completion of this program are set by the American Veterinary Medical Association (AVMA).
 The Veterinary Technology Student Essential and Recommended Skills List is located on the AVMA website.

-In addition to the College admission requirements outlined, students must be high school graduates or equivalent and meet the minimum entrance requirement (ACCUPLACER Elementary Algebra 75 and ACCUPLACER Writing 6) on a basic skills assessment for placement in ENG:105 and MAT:120 or have completed ENG:021 or MAT:102 with a minimum grade of C-.
+In addition to the College admission requirements outlined, students must be high school graduates or equivalent and meet the minimum entrance requirement on a basic skills assessment for placement in ENG:105 and MAT:120 or have completed ENG:021 or MAT:102 with a minimum grade of C-.
 Additional requirements include a personal interview with the Large Animal Veterinary Technician department.
 As a safety precaution, all students are required to be vaccinated for rabies prior to beginning the program.

 Note: to optimize viewing of the admission checklist, please open in Internet Explorer, Chrome or Safari.
 If opening in Firefox and errors occur, please select the download option to save an error-free pdf of the checklist to your computer.